cmwetherell/cmwetherell.github.io/docs/_posts/2022-09-05-Analyzing-Allegations-Niemann-Cheating-Scandal.md

 }
 </style>

-### Megnus withdraws from Sinquefield Cup, igniting rumors
+### Magnus withdraws from Sinquefield Cup, igniting rumors

 Just as Round 4 was set to begin, Magnus Carlsen tweeted, "I've withdrawn from the tournament."